nvanbaak/the-archivist/readme.md

 The Archivist owes its existence to discord.py.
 Fuzzy search was implemented using the fuzzywuzzy library.

+## Planned Future Development:

+* A reminder function that messages the Discord server *so people stop forgetting it's game time, Josh*
+* A comprehensive fuzzy search method that checks all terms for typos and returns a list of possible matches.
+This would replace the current typo checking method, which is someone accidentally noticing some games have a typo in the commander name.
+* Advanced statistical methods that e.g. calculate the impact of a specific deck's presence to your victory chances
+* 'confirm action' checks for the scarier data manager methods
+* Ability to rename players and commanders through the $game menu
+* $addressme command so the bot can respond to people by name or pronoun; not really vital to the overall plan, but hilarious
+* Ability to save inputs as being players or deck names so it stops being an issue when people forget to type "player" in the middle of their commands

 ## Credits:
 * Big thanks to [Jaculabilis](https://github.com/Jaculabilis) for tirelessly recording game data from 2017-2019, and for answering my Python questions.